-In addition to embedded audio, provided as a standard feature on the MAXX-2400HD, an analog audio and a digital audio I/O module are available as optional accessories.
-Each provides for a total of eight audio channels on XLR-3 connectors, for each video input or output.
+In addition to embedded audio and 2 channel analog audio I/O provided as a standard feature on the MAXX-1200, a digital audio I/O module is available as an optional accessory.
+It provides for a total of eight audio channels on XLR-3 connectors, for each video input and output.